Best practices for custom plug-ins

 DITA-OT includes a RELAX NG schema file that can be used to validate the plugin.xml files that define the capabilities of each plug-in.

-To ensure the syntax of your custom plug-in is correct, include the following
+To ensure the syntax of your custom plug-in is correct, include an

 <?xml-model?>processing instruction at the beginning of the plugin.xml file, immediately after the XML prolog: